 2. Competition is too high

-Even if your idea may seem unique at first and you launched it pretty fast, there’s always the chance that a bigger company with more resources/funding and completed loyal audience will create a similar offering.
-But there is always the way to rethink the idea making it stand out, change the market, etc.
+Even if your idea may seem unique at first and you launched it pretty fast, there’s always the chance that a bigger company with more resources/funding and a completely loyal audience will create a similar offering.
+But there is always a way to rethink the idea make it stand out, change the market, etc.

 3. One particular feature gets the most traction

 If only one aspect of your concept is succeeding and getting more attention, and feedback, that may mean that your company should focus on what’s working and rethink what’s not and how you can upgrade it.
 Moving in this direction and depending on what strategy you take, your company can experience a boost in productivity, efficiency, and, of course, revenue.

 Clients may enjoy being on the cutting edge of everything from the latest strategies to the best technology.
 But the user convenience and clean flow are what make them loyal to the platform.
 If the services are not easy to use and they confuse the potential clients, not so many of them will want to spend time figuring things out.
 Rethinking the design and making the brand more recognizable is the key.
 To define if you’re on the right track with the design or need to make changes we recommend keeping an eye on the best website design tops/awards and similar resources!